-If the safety prop will not disengage, raise the header to release the prop.
+If the safety prop will NOT disengage, raise the header to

-- a.
-Turn lever (A) away from the header to raise the safety prop until the lever locks into the vertical position. - b.
-Repeat for the opposite cylinder.
+a.
+Turn lever (A) away from the header to raise the safety prop until the lever locks into the vertical position.

 - 18. Start the engine and press HEADER DOWN switch (A) on GSL to fully lower header. - 19.
 Shut down the engine, and remove the key from the ignition.